uf-mil/mil/docs/development/development_guide.md

 Now that you have docker installed, you must build the development container which you will build and test code in.

-From the root of the cloned repository in your *host operarating system*, run:
+From the root of the cloned repository in your *host operating system*, run:

 `./scripts/build_docker_containers`